 Hospice is a special concept of care you take advantage of once the doctor has determined that the focus should turn from cure to comfort.

-Once Cornerstone Hospice is recommended you will be surrounded by a team of professionals who design a plan of care that controls pain, manages symptoms and empowers you to make your choices.
-And while the plan we create has the patient at the center of activity, it also includes educating those around you on the role of hospice in the life of your family.
+Once Cornerstone Hospice is recommended, you will be surrounded by a team of professionals who design a plan of care that controls pain, manages symptoms and empowers you to make your choices.
+While the plan we create has the patient at the center of activity, it also includes educating those around you on the role of hospice in the life of your family.

-Let us share with you that hospice is not a place but a type of care.
-People who choose Cornerstone Hospice will receive their care in the place they call home, whether that is the home they live in, a nursing home, assisted or other personal care home.
-But for those who may have special circumstances, Cornerstone operates a number of Hospice Houses in the region that are staffed by hospice professionals 24/7.
+Hospice is not a place, it is a type of care.
+People who choose Cornerstone Hospice will receive their care where they call home, whether that is the home they live in, a nursing home, assisted or other personal care home.
+For those who may have special circumstances, Cornerstone operates a number of Hospice Houses in the region that are staffed by hospice professionals 24/7.
 Click here to visit hospice houses

-Each person choosing Cornerstone Hospice is automatically surrounded by a team of people who, collectively, do all of the things a patient and their family could want.
+Each person choosing Cornerstone Hospice is supported by a specialized team.
 Immediately a hospice-trained physician reviews your status with your nurse to determine the best plan of care (this is a phrase you will hear often) that the nurse will present to you and any family who will be involved in your care.
 A social worker is at your service to help navigate the many questions you might have about things not clinical in nature.
 The nursing assistant will likely visit on opposite days from your nurse.
-You will also be introduced to Chaplains/Spiritual Counselors, Volunteers, Therapists and, if desired, a Bereavement counselor to talk with the family.
+You will also be introduced to chaplains/spiritual counselors, volunteers, therapists and, if desired, a bereavement counselor to talk with the family.

 Cornerstone Hospice has been a trusted hospice-of-choice for 37 years!